title

 EGYPT and CIVILIZATION in NORTH AFRICA (3 of 5)

-The great sun god Re sinks
+The great sun god Re sinks into the Underworld

 In the Underworld (where spirits dwell), the god Re, in the center, boats across the night before his morning resurrection and appearance as the sun.
-(Image from Wikimedia Commons)

 Like others, Egyptians didn't differentiate soul and matter.
 Here the jackal-headed god Anubis, tends to his mummification duties, fixing the soul by preserving the body.

 The Egyptians believed that as god and ruler of the underworld, Osiris exercised expanded magical powers, that he granted all new life, including the sprouting of vegetation.
 The Egyptians believed that Osiris made the annual flooding of the Nile, and they believed that all people had been cannibals until Osiris taught humanity how to make agricultural tools and to grow crops.
-They came to view Osiris as a god of nature, a god of imperishable life.
+They came to view Osiris as a god of nature and of imperishable life.
 His evil brother Seth became a god of sterility whom the Egyptians associated with the sandy, barren desert east and west of the Nile.
 Osiris, the Egyptians believed, passed into one's body when one ate his creation: vegetables – which may have helped Egyptian mothers in feeding their children.

 The goddess Isis became the Egyptian ideal of womanhood.
 Egyptians believed that it was she who gave women their techniques in grinding grain and weaving cloth, and that it was she who gave to humanity the concept of marriage.
 And Isis was a model for women mourning the death of their husbands.